Welcome to Research

 Dr. Michael Brown, Dr. Joseph Goldstein

 1988 Nobel Prize in Chemistry

 Dr. Bruce A. Beutler

-Home to many nationally and internationally recognized physicians and scientists, UT Southwestern Medical Center's faculty has many distinguished members including five Nobel Laureates since 1985, 20 members of the National Academy of Sciences (NAS), and 18 members of the Institute of Medicine, a component of the NAS.
+Home to many nationally and internationally recognized physicians and scientists, UT Southwestern Medical Center's faculty has many distinguished members including six Nobel Laureates since 1985, 22 members of the National Academy of Sciences (NAS), and 18 members of the National Academy of Medicine (formerly the Institute of Medicine), a component of the NAS.

 Our clinical research includes the groundbreaking Dallas Heart Study.
 The DHS involved more than 6,000 ethnically diverse participants in Dallas County.
 UT Southwestern researchers found, among other results, rare variants of a gene responsible for reduced levels of low-density lipoprotein cholesterol (LDL-C) among African-Americans.
 Further research showed that moderate decreases in LDL-C, early in life, could have a greatly beneficial effect on cardiovascular disease.

 Basic research efforts include investigation of the molecular control of circadian rhythms, embryonic development, reproduction, and protein structure.